 In the purchase flow for a free trial, clearly indicate how long the free trial lasts and the price billed once the free trial is over.

-You can promote your subscriptions directly on your App Store product page so users can easily find them and start a purchase or introductory offer even before downloading your app.
+You can promote in-app purchases directly on the App Store, so people can find your subscription or introductory offer and initiate a purchase even before downloading your app.
+Promoted in-app purchases appear on your product page, can display in search results, and may be featured on the Today, Games, or Apps tabs.
 Choose to promote up to 20 in-app purchases at a time to help you effectively increase discoverability for content within your app.
 This can be particularly effective for letting new customers know about introductory offers.

-You can create subscription offers to grow and retain your customer base by giving them a free or discounted price for a specific duration for an auto-renewable subscription.
+You can grow and retain your user base by giving them a free or discounted price for a specific duration for an auto-renewable subscription.
 At the end of the offer period, the subscription auto-renews at the standard price unless a subscriber cancels it or turns off auto-renewal.
-You can provide the following pricing options for subscription offers:
+You can provide the following incentive types for subscription offers:

-Free.
+Free trial.
 A subscriber can access your subscription for free for a specific duration — for example, a one-month free offer for a subscription with a standard renewal price of $4.99 per month.
 Their subscription begins immediately, but they won’t be billed until the offer duration ends.
-This offer may be useful if you want to let users experience your subscription at no immediate cost to them.
+This offer may be useful if you want to let people experience your subscription at no immediate cost to them.

 There are three types of subscription offers you can give to customers: introductory, promotional, and offer codes.
 You can provide all three offer types at once, depending on your business goals.
 To determine which type might be best for a particular use case, consider each offer’s intended use, customer eligibility, redemption limits, and other criteria.
 All offers are set up in App Store Connect, where you’ll choose the offer type, duration, pricing, and more.
 For details about offer types and available durations, see Pricing and Availability.